-Getting engaged is such a special milestone!
-I think it’s incredibly important to document your memories from this period.
-This is why I highly encourage all the couples I work with to schedule an engagement session.
-Not only do you get adorable pictures, but as a bonus, it’s an amazing opportunity to get comfortable with your photographer ahead of the big day — you’re going to have to spend all day with them at the wedding, so making sure you connect is vital.
+Getting engaged is a uniquely special milestone that’s worthy of being documented.
+This is why I highly encourage couples I work with to schedule an engagement photo session.
+Not only do you get adorable pictures, but as a bonus, it’s an amazing opportunity to get comfortable with your photographer before the big day — you’re going to have to spend all day with them at the wedding, so getting to know them is vital.

 As a wedding photographer, I get lots of questions about engagement sessions.
 But by far the number one question is this:

 What can we do to ensure we get the best photos possible?

 My answer?
 Make the session as “you” as possible.
 Your wedding and engagement are about you, your partner, and the promise you’re making to spend forever together.
 You will love your photos the most if they feel authentic to you and your relationship.

 Here are what I believe are the most helpful tips to make your engagement session unique to you and your love story.

 Location is important, as it sets the backdrop for all your photos.
 Take some time to think a little outside the box.
 Are there places that hold special significance to your relationship?
 Maybe a place that you and your partner frequent together.

 I’ve had couples come up with so many fun and unique spots — from a cozy session in their home to their favorite coffee shop.
 A gorgeous natural landscape where they got engaged to the spot that showcases the skyline of their favorite city.
 Any choice is a great choice as long as it’s meaningful to you.